Children's House Teachers

 Rebecca Livsey

-Rebecca Livsey joined the Maria Montessori School Hampstead Garden Class in 2021.
+Rebecca Livsey joined the Maria Montessori School Hampstead Garden Class in 2021 and is now Lead Teacher of the Hampstead Children's House Coach House.
 She was born in Bath into a large family, and, due to becoming an auntie at a young age, has always been surrounded by children.
 Rebecca is a skilled childcare professional with over ten years’ experience supporting, nurturing, and educating children.
 From nannying in Australia to teaching English in Thailand, Rebecca has worked in a variety of settings and loves the challenges and joy that comes with working with children every day.
 Rebecca's interest and commitment to supporting young children’s development led her to complete her AMI 3 to 6 Diploma Course at the Maria Montessori Institute and her study in Montessori pedagogy at the University of London.
 She loves the time she spends with the children and is also a trained singer who enjoys singing and sharing songs with the children.

 Andrea Seidlerova